FriZiii/MetaheuristicAlgorithmsTester/README.md

 ## Running the app

-In the project directory, you can install all dependencies:
+In the project directory `/frontend`, you can install all dependencies:

 ### `npm i`